ProfessorHuang/image_processing_ui_pyqt5/README.md

 # image_processing__ui_pyqt5
 Image processing UI implemented by PyQt5.
 The program implements some traditional image processing algorithms including threshold, convolution, morphological algorithms.

+### MainWindow:
+The mainwindow having several buttons.
+You can enter the corresponding sub-window by clicking the corresponding button.

 ### ChildWindow1: Histogram and threshold:
 Requirements：
   • Program to realize Histogram analysis and threshold operation